kfs214/funchan/readme.md

 # Funchan.svg

-Helpful LINE stickers for Japanese Communication.
+Useful LINE stickers for Japanese Communication.
-Funchan is a fairy of fundoshi.
+Funchan is a fantastic fairy of fundoshi.
 Created by Kazuki Ushijima.

 ## stickers are available here!